w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 This logic for asset management is not encoded in smart contracts, but rather directly in the runtime of the chain.
-Because of the efficiency of executing logic in a parachain, fees and deposits are about 1/10th of their respective value on the Relay Chain.
+Because of the efficiency of executing logic in a parachain, fees and deposits are about 1/10th of their respective value on the relay chain.

 These low fee levels mean that the Asset Hub is well suited for handling
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} balances and transfers as well as managing